AdaCore/training_material/courses/rust_essentials/140_smart_pointers/03_dereferencing_smart_pointers.rst

 - *subtrait* of Deref

-  - Deref has to be implemented first
+  - :rust:`Deref` has to be implemented first

 - Allows *mutable reference*